 This is a decent and affordable solution as opposed to a cost unfriendly, time-consuming dynamic analysis which might not be feasible in an enterprise as users need quick access to PDF files.

+Bibliography

 Bell, T. (1999).
 The concept of dynamic analysis.
 ACM SIGSOFT Software Engineering Notes.

 D. Maiorca, D. A. (2015).
 A structural and content-based approach for a precise and robust detection of malicious PDF files.
 1st Int’l Conf.
 Information Systems Security and Privacy.